-First-Year Writing

-Our department houses the BA in Rhetoric, which is the study and practice of effective communication.
-In writing classes, we do this by learning how to adapt to an audience and create messages that will reach them.
-Rhetoric majors go on to graduate school or work in industry doing things like corporate communication, writing, editing, public advocacy, or anything that involves writing and/or speaking.
-I am happy to fill out the recommendation form so you will hear from the advisor, Ms. Karen Forgette, so you can get more information about the major.
+SPCH 102 First-Year Writing Our department houses the BA in Rhetoric, which is the Our department houses the BA in Rhetoric, which is study and practice of effective communication.
+In SPCH the study and practice of effective communication.
+In 102 we do this by learning how to adapt to an audience writing classes, we do this by learning how to adapt to and create messages that will reach them.
+Rhetoric ma- an audience and create messages that will reach them. jors go on to graduate school or work in industry do- Rhetoric majors go on to graduate school or work in ining things like corporate communication, writing, edit- dustry doing things like corporate communication, writing, public advocacy, or anything that involves writing ing, editing, public advocacy, or anything that involves and/or speaking.
+I am happy to fill out the recommenda- writing and/or speaking.
+I am happy to fill out the rection form so you will hear from the advisor, Ms. Karen ommendation form so you will hear from the advisor, Forgette, so you can get more information about the ma- Ms. Karen Forgette, so you can get more information jor. about the major.

-1.12.3 Marketing Materials
+4.3 Marketing Materials